 If your partner is ready to work on the relationship, appreciate that and make a plan to sort out the problems.

 2. Spend Time Together

 You can rekindle love by reliving the happy moments you had together as a couple.
-Plan a weekend getaway or a holiday where you can connect and give each other the needed time.
+Plan a weekend getaway or a holiday because we need to do new things to keep the spark of love alive, giving you time to connect and bring love back into flow.
 Such small breaks help in overcoming certain constraints which might be holding you back.

 For example, if the bitterness in your relationship is due to a lack of time for each other or pressure at work, a short vacation allows you to reconnect and talk about what’s happening without any distractions.
 It can even help you make some room for romance in the relationship.

 If a vacation is not possible, try to schedule a weekly date at home where you can watch movies, cook together, or simply talk about your day.
 Trying to implement more quality time in your daily lives allows you to form a lasting bond.